JakeFernandes98/HarvardProject3/README.md

-# HarvardProject3
+# Project 3

-Django website for ordering pizza.
-Uses Django and relational db design
+Web Programming with Python and JavaScript